Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

-The other possibility is that $W$ is a $(1,3)$ ideal quadrilateral.
+The other possibility is that $P$ is a $(1,3)$ ideal quadrilateral.
 This is part of a pair of adjacent ideal quadrilaterals.
-Suppose first this pair intersects a common unstable leaf as in Figure \ref{figure11}, a.
-Then the other corner of the union of the two adjacent $(1,3)$ ideal quadrilaterals is still in $\wlu(\alpha)$ as in Figure \ref{figure11}, a.
-If there are more pairs of adjacent quadrilaterlas, this last property keeps occuring, until the last element in the basic block of the basic block of $\HH$ containing with $W$ which is either a lozenge or a $(1,3)$ ideal quadrilateral.
+Suppose first this pair intersects a common unstable leaf as in Figure \ref{figure11} (a).
+Then the other corner of the union of the two adjacent $(1,3)$ ideal quadrilaterals is still in $\wlu(\alpha)$ as in Figure \ref{figure11} (a).
+If there are more pairs of adjacent quadrilaterlas, this last property keeps occurring, until the last element in the basic block of the basic block of $\C$ containing with $P$ which is either a lozenge or a $(1,3)$ ideal quadrilateral.
 If it is a lozenge, then it still has a corner in $\wlu(\alpha)$, and we obtain a contradiction as in the case of initial element is a lozenge.
-Otherwise the last element is a $(1,3)$ ideal quadrilateral, and the first element of the basic block is a lozenge.
-Without loss of generality we may assume that this first element has a corner in $\alpha$.
-Let this lozenge be denoted by $C$.
-Then $C$ is in the quadrant at $\alpha$ which contains the leaf $T$.
-Then one stable side of the lozenge is contained in $T$ and intersects an unstable leaf which makes a perfect fit with $\wls(\alpha)$.
-This is impossible.
+Otherwise the last element is a $(1,3)$ ideal quadrilateral, but the basic block contains a lozenge, denoted by $C$, which has to be contained in the quadrant $Q'$.
+To get to $C$ one may need to go past some pairs of $(1,3)$ quadrilaterals contained in $Q'$, but the important point is that they all have a corner in $\wlu(\alpha)$ (in the half leaf $\wlu(\alpha) \cap \partial Q'$).
+Therefore $C$ has a corner, denoted by $\delta$ which is in this half leaf of $\wlu(\alpha)$.
+Then one stable side of $C$ is contained in $T$ and intersects an unstable leaf which makes a perfect fit with $\wls(\alpha)$.
+Again this is impossible.

-The last situation is that the two adjacent $(1,3)$ ideal quadrilaterals (one of which is $W$) intersect a common stable leaf.
-This is depicted in Figure \ref{figure11}, b.
-Then we have a finite collection of such pairs, the corners of which are always in $\wls(\alpha)$.
+The last situation is that the two adjacent $(1,3)$ ideal quadrilaterals (one of which is $P$) intersect a common stable leaf.
+This is depicted in Figure \ref{figure11} (b).
+First notice that this implies that the block is a stable adjacent block, and in particular $\alpha$ is a hinge of this block.
+Then we have a finite collection of such pairs in $Q$, the corners of which are always in $\wls(\alpha)$.
 Let $\delta$ be the last such corner.
 So we still have that $\wlu(\delta)$ intersects $Z$.
-Again it could be that the final element of the basic block is a lozenge with corner $\delta$.
-The same proof as the case that $W$ is a lozenge shows that this is impossible.
-Otherwise $\delta$ is a pivot in the wall $H$.
-The next element of $\HH$ is in the quadrant at $\delta$ which does not intersect $Z$ or $\wlu(\alpha)$.
-This quadrant has the property that it contains a perfect fit between a stable leaf $T$ and an unstable leaf $S$ which make a perfect fit and so that $T \cap \wlu(\delta) \not = \emptyset$ and $S \cap \wls(\delta) \not = \emptyset$.
-This is impossible, by Configuration 0 $-$ which needs that $\delta$ is a pivot.
+The next element in the block is a lozenge, which we denote by $C$.
+This in the block, which is still contained in the quadrant $Q$.
+The analysis of the lozenge case shows that this is impossible.

 This finishes the analysis of Configuration 1. .1in